bilaltariq/Cloud-Source-Challenge/README.md

 The project is part of Cloud Source Assignment for position of Data Engineer.

 # How to set up and run the data pipeline?
-Clone the Git repository; run pip install -r requirement.txt to download all libraries.
-After that run execute main.py.
-Ensure that 'sales_data.csv' is available in the Inputs folder (it is present by default).
+1. Clone the Git repository
+2. Run pip install -r requirement.txt to download all libraries.
+3. Run execute main.py.
+[From CMD in Windows run python main.py]

+-> The program fetches data from all sources, stores it in SQLite3, and provides a list of queries for user selection (see "Query Result" section).
+-> User input is only required to see query results.
-The program fetches data from all sources, stores it in SQLite3, and provides a list of queries for user selection (see "Query Result" section).
-Type 'exit' to exit the program.
-In order to see data schema, you can download SQLite3 UI (Link to download: https://sqlitebrowser.org/dl/), open the 'Database/primary.db' file and you can query all tables.
+-> Type 'exit' to end the program.
+-> In order to see data schema, you can download SQLite3 UI (Link to download: https://sqlitebrowser.org/dl/), open the 'Database/primary.db' file and you can query all tables.

 # Code Structure
 The project is divided into four class.